Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Proof of main results and examples

-In order to prove our next result, let us recall some basic facts related to the canonical bundle o flag manifolds.
-In the context of complex flag manifolds, the anticanonical line bundle can be described as follows.
-Consider the identification
+Let us start by recalling some basic facts about K\"{a}hler-Einstein metrics on flag manifolds.

+\begin{remark}[K\"{a}hler-Einstein metrics on flag manifolds]In the context of complex flag manifolds, the anticanonical line bundle can be described as follows.
+Let $X_{P}$ be a complex flag manifold associate to some parabolic Lie subgroup $P = P_{\Theta} \subset G^{\mathbbm{C}}$.
+By considering the identification

 where $x_{0} = eP \in X_{P}$.
-We have the following characterization for $T^{1,0}X_{P}$ as an associated holomoprphic vector bundle to the principal $P$-bundle $P \hookrightarrow G^{\mathbb{C}} \to X_{P}$:
+We have the following characterization for $T^{1,0}X_{P}$ as an associated holomoprphic vector bundle to the $P$-principal bundle $P \hookrightarrow G^{\mathbbm{C}} \to X_{P}$